JMRI: WiFi ThrottleThis window controls the connection between WiFi throttles, e.g. an iPhone, iPod Touch, or Android Phone, and JMRI.

 When using a WiFi throttle, if the computer enters sleep mode, control will be lost.
 System preferences may need to be adjusted to prevent the computer from putting itself to sleep when it is inactive.

-To use your iPhone or iPod Touch with JMRI as a throttle, you run the WiThrottle app on the iPhone or iPod Touch.
+To use your iPhone, iPad or iPod Touch with JMRI as a throttle, you run the WiThrottle app on the iPhone or iPod Touch.
 The basic application is available for free download from the iTunes store.

-Function LabelsFunction labels can be customized for each roster entry through JMRI.
+Function LabelsFunction labels can be customized for each roster entry through JMRI, using the Labels & Media button.
 These labels will then be displayed in place of the generic F1, F2... on the screen of the mobile device.
 The labels can be added when a new roster entry is created, or by editing an existing roster entry under the Function Labels tab.
-To enter function labels, the programmer format has to be either "Advanced" or "Custom".

 Additionally, you can limit what turnouts appear.
 In JMRI, with the WiThrottle window active, there is a menu named WiThrottle.
 It has an item titled "Filter Controls" that will let you pick which turnouts to display or hide.